dash0hq/dash0-operator/README.md

 The Dash0 Kubernetes operator enables gathering OpenTelemetry data from your workloads for a selection of supported runtimes.

-The Dash0 Kubernetes operator is currently in beta.
+The Dash0 Kubernetes operator is currently available as a technical preview.

 Supported runtimes: